-Member municipalities will strive to comply with the goals, objectives, and policies of the Growth Plan.
+Member municipalities will strive to comply with the vision, objectives, and policies of the Growth Plan.
 However, there are some special and unforeseen cases the Board may choose to review and approve that do not fit into the policies of the Growth Plan.

-3.1.11.1 Notwithstanding the policies in the Growth Plan, the Board, at its discretion, may approve a statutory plan that does not comply with the policies of the Growth Plan if the goals, objectives and policies of this plan are not significantly compromised by approval of this exception to the Growth Plan.
+3.1.11.1 Notwithstanding the policies in the Growth Plan, the Board, at its discretion, may approve a statutory plan that does not comply with the policies of the Growth Plan if the vision, objectives and policies of the Growth Plan are not significantly compromised by the approval of an exception to the policy.